MicrosoftDocs/security/security-docs/zero-trust/zero-trust-identity-device-access-policies-sharepoint.md

 Microsoft recommends you protect content in SharePoint sites with enterprise and specialized security content with device access controls.
 You do this by creating a policy that specifies the level of protection and the sites to apply the protection to.

 - Enterprise sites: Allow browser-only access.
-This prevents users from editing and downloading files.
+This prevents users from downloading, printing or syncing files.
 - Specialized security sites: Block access from unmanaged devices.

 See "Block or limit access to specific SharePoint site collections or OneDrive accounts" in [Control access from unmanaged devices](/sharepoint/control-access-from-unmanaged-devices).